metno/weatherapi-docs/docs/doc/locationforecast/datamodel.md

 Variables in **bold** are included in `compact.json`, others only in `complete.json`.

+The variable names are based on the international [CF Standard Name](https://cfconventions.org/Data/cf-standard-names/29/build/cf-standard-name-table.html) vocabulary, which is mandatory for all governmental scientific institutions under the EU INSPIRE directive.

 ## Thunder

 Vi har en statistisk modell for å beregne sannsynligheten for